bountybench/bountybench/README.md

 Make sure your Docker Desktop app is running.

 Running workflows from CLI should use `runner.py` module.
-Each runnable workflow defines required_args and optional_args
+Each runnable workflow defines required and optional arguments.
+Important parameter interactions:

+- `--model` and `--use_mock_model` are mutually exclusive.
+You cannot specify both simultaneously.
+- If `--use_mock_model` is True, then `--use_helm` parameter is ignored
+- The `--use_helm` parameter determines whether to use Helm as the model provider

 ```bash
 python -m workflows.runner --workflow-type WORKFLOW_TYPE [OPTIONS]